Hunter's is the dream of Ernie and Jane Hunter - a fiercely independent, family-owned winery established in Marlborough over 30 years ago.

 The Hunter's dogs

 The crest appearing on the Hunter's wines label is that of the Hunter clan of Scotland, but visitors often associated the logo with Commodore, Ernie's gigantic, but affable St Bernard and then Jane's gregarious Clumber Spaniel, Paddy.
-Today Hunter's has Ricky, Chief Winemaker James' Border Collie, and Lola, Assistant GM Edward's Labrador Retriever.
+Today Hunter's has Billy, Chief Winemaker James' Border Collie, and Lola, Assistant GM Edward's Labrador Retriever.